SunguckLee/sungucklee.github.com/temp.md

   PRIMARY KEY (id),
   SPATIAL INDEX sx_location(type, location)
 ) ENGINE=InnoDB;
->> ERROR 1070 (42000): Too many key parts specified; max 1 parts allowed
+>> ERROR 1070 (42000): Too many key parts specified; max 1 parts allowed`
-`

 So MySQL optimizer can not utilize single index for both type and location column condition.
 Usually MySQL optimizer will choose spatial index for execution plan, but in this case MySQL has to read a lot of useless records (to filter out type<>'cafe').
 Even worse thing is that MySQL has to access(random access) full record to check "type='cafe'" condition because spatial index does not have type column data.

 This is why I added location(POINT) search feature using s2 geometry to MySQL.
 S2 geometry library prvoides a lot of functionality to implement goemetry search including below two main function.
-- Convert vector value to scalar value using hilbert curve.
+- Convert vector data to scalar value using hilbert curve.
 - Generate target cell(s2 cell id) to cover interesting area.

+S2 geometry search plugin for MySQL use this two main function of S2 geometry library and S2 geometry search plugin is based on MySQL 5.7 Query rewrite plugin.
+Actually S2 geometry search plugin is query rewrite plugin itself.
+And this patch support a few function to convert longitude and latitude pair to s2 cell id and vice-versa.

+First let's check how we can implement poi search with mysql spatial index.

-CREATE TABLE poi (
-  id BIGINT NOT NULL AUTO_INCREMENT, name VARCHAR(30) NOT NULL,
+`-- // Create poi table with spatial index on location gemetry type column CREATE TABLE poi ( id BIGINT NOT NULL AUTO_INCREMENT, name VARCHAR(30) NOT NULL,